 - 7. Reassemble your rifle if you performed a complete cleaning. - 8.
 Wipe all wood surfaces with a soft cloth. - 9.
-When transporting only, store your Model 9422 or Model 9417 in a quality protective case to prevent scratches and dents.
+When transporting only, store your Model 9422 in a quality protective case to prevent scratches and dents.
 For long term storage, store in a dry place to prevent corrosion.
 Store away from children.